UWIT-IAM/gcp-docs/new-imagepullsecret.md

 # New Image Pull Secret for GKE to GCR
 By default, GKE has read permissions on the GCR storage bucket in the same GCP Project as the cluster.
 That's not what we have.
-We have our GCR in the `uwit-mci-iam` project and GKE is terraform created projects.
+We have our GCR in the `uwit-mci-iam` project and GKE is a terraform created projects.

 ## NOTE
 This entire process is done once per cluster